-- a. implement strict biosecurity and cleaning, sanitation, and disinfection protocols to reduce the occurrence and spread of pasteurellosis (see Section 3.1.1 Biosecurity and Section 3.1.2 Cleaning, Sanitation, and Disinfection) - b. strive to maintain good indoor air quality in the rabbitry at all times (refer to Section 1.4 Ventilation, Temperature, and Relative Humidity) - c. avoid exposing rabbits to stressors that can trigger a latent infection (e.g. heat and cold stress, overcrowding, poor nutrition, improper handling) - d. cull breeding rabbits on a regular basis to reduce transmission of pasteurellosis.
+- a. implement strict biosecurity and sanitation protocols to reduce the occurrence and spread of pasteurellosis (see Sections 3.1.1 and 3.1.2) - b. strive to maintain good indoor air quality in the rabbitry at all times (Refer to Section 1.4 Ventilation, Temperature and Relative Humidity) - c. avoid exposing rabbits to stressors that can trigger a latent infection (e.g. heat and cold stress, overcrowding, poor nutrition, sub-optimal handling) - d. cull breeding rabbits that are showing obvious signs of pasteurellosis.